bogardpd/airport-influence/README.md

 Most airports data comes from the **airports.csv** file available at [https://ourairports.com/data/](https://ourairports.com/data/).
 This CSV file must be downloaded to the local computer, and its local path must be provided as the `airport_data_path` argument.

-#### FAA Emplanements Data
+#### FAA Enplanement Data

-FAA emplanements data is used for [airport categories](https://www.faa.gov/airports/planning_capacity/categories).
+FAA enplanement data is used for [airport categories](https://www.faa.gov/airports/planning_capacity/categories).

-Emplanement data spreadsheets can be downloaded from the FAA [Passenger Boarding &amp; All-Cargo Data](https://www.faa.gov/airports/planning_capacity/passenger_allcargo_stats/passenger) page.
-Select the most recent calendar year of **Emplanements at All Commercial Service Airports (by Rank)**, and download the **cy[YY]-commercial-service-emplanements.xlsx** file to the local computer, where [YY] is a two-digit year.
-This Excel file's local path must be provided as the `emplanement_data_path` argument.
+Enplanement data spreadsheets can be downloaded from the FAA [Passenger Boarding &amp; All-Cargo Data](https://www.faa.gov/airports/planning_capacity/passenger_allcargo_stats/passenger) page.
+Select the most recent calendar year of **Enplanements at All Commercial Service Airports (by Rank)**, and download the **cy[YY]-commercial-service-enplanements.xlsx** file to the local computer, where [YY] is a two-digit year.
+This Excel file's local path must be provided as the `enplanement_data_path` argument.

 ### API